newrelic/terraform-provider-newrelic/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with my changes.
+Go [here](https://github.com/newrelic/terraform-provider-newrelic#testing) for instructions on running tests locally.

+## How to test this change?

+Please describe how to test your changes.
+Include any relevant steps in the UI, HCL file(s), commands, etc

+- Step 1
+- Step 2
+- etc